-In 8 August 2006, MOFCOM, together with the SASAC, the SAT, the SAIC, the CSRC and the SAFE issued the Rules on the Acquisition of Domestic Enterprises by Foreign Investors (《關於外國投資者併購境內企業的規定》) (the "M&A Rules"), which became effective on 8 September 2006 and was amended on 22 June 2009.
+In 8 August 2006, MOFCOM, together with the SASAC, the SAT, the SAIC, the CSRC and the SAFE issued the M&A Rules, which became effective on 8 September 2006 and was amended on 22 June 2009.
 An acquisition under the M&A Rules can be either an equity acquisition or an asset acquisition.
 An equity acquisition is an acquisition of equity interest in a PRC domestic company or the subscription of registered capital of a PRC domestic company by foreign investors for the purpose of converting such PRC domestic company into a FIE.